Preventing, addressing, and working towards reducing chronic homelessness.

 Our Indigenous led Outreach team strives to supply our current and future clients with the basic necessities they require to maintain stability on the path to less precarious housing.
 We supply support around groceries, food cards, immediate consumables.

-Connective – Housing First, The Dwelling Place
+Connective – Housing First

 Facilitating the procurement and maintenance of safe and secure permanent housing for individuals within our most vulnerable population experiencing chronic and episodic homelessness.